KUTlime/PowerShell-Open-Here-Module/README.md

 ## Can I override the names?
 Yes, just run `Set-OpenHereWindowsPowerShellShortcut` with a new configuration.

+## Is the name limited to English?
+No, the shortcut names supports Unicode and this is only limitation as I'm aware of.

 # Planned features
 * Terminal shortcut